 So Charlie, myself and a stalwart crew of volunteers tore into the train station, replacing the floor, improving the lighting, building shelves and, eventually, even installing a walk-in fridge!

+Two issues cropped up: the first was the leftover problem.
 The budget was tight.
 We'd begun with a tackle box as our cash exchange.
 Then one of those old kaching! cash registers turned up from somewhere.
 I built a checkout counter in my woodshop.